that-one-tom/n8n-on-oracle-vm/README.md

 sudo nginx -t
 ```

 You should see an output ending with `nginx: configuration file /etc/nginx/nginx.conf test is successful`.
-We can now proceed with reload NGINX to apply the newly added configuration:
+We can now proceed with reloading NGINX to apply the newly added configuration:

 ```
 sudo systemctl reload nginx